Portable 12-Volt Refrigerator Guide For 2019

 Dometic makes insulated, protective covers for the CFX line of 12-volt fridge freezers.

-They also make slides which allow you to access your CFX fridge when it is in tight quarters.
+They also make slides that allow you to access your CFX fridge when it is in tight quarters.

 Dometic CFX Insulated Covers